tullyelly/tullyelly.com/app/scrolls/_components/README.md

 # ScrollsTable

-TanStack Table powered UI for Shaolin Scrolls releases.
+TanStack Table powered UI for Shaolin Scrolls releases with fixed column widths and a sticky header.

 ## Columns